 TERM PAPER FOR GRADUATE STUDENTS: For students enrolled in IMM1428H there will be an additional component in evaluating your performance in this course.
-You will be required to write a term paper of 10-12 double spaced pages in length, not including references or brief figures, on any major topic in the course.
+You will be required to write a term paper of 10 double spaced page in length, not including references or brief figures, on any major topic in the course.
 You may not, however, choose a topic that is closely related to your own research area.
-You are free to discuss possible topics with any of the instructors and you must obtain approval from the course coordinator (Dr. Watts) for your essay topic in advance.
+You are free to discuss possible topics with any of the instructors and you must obtain approval from the course coordinator (Dr. Martin) for your essay topic in advance.
 We are looking for an essay that demonstrates your critical thinking/evaluation of a focused area related to any topic touched on in the course not in your immediate research area.
-This approval must be obtained by November 21, 2023.
-For grading purposes, the essay will contribute 20% of the final aggregate mark, the balance being made up of the three assessments.
+This approval must be obtained by November 7, 2024.
+For grading purposes, the essay will contribute 20% of the final aggregate mark, the balance being made up of the two assessments (30% term test, 50% final exam).
 Essays must be handed in as a PDF uploaded to the Quercus site.
-Due Date: December 5, 2023.
+Due Date: November 28, 2024.
 Essays will be graded by the course coordinator with potential input from another faculty member with expertise in the area.